waldnzwrld/yarns-loom/yarns/MANUAL.md

 ### Interface tweaks
 - Moved configuration-type settings into a submenu, accessed by opening `▽S (SETUP MENU)`.
 Settings relevant to live performance remain in the top-level menu
-- Changes to interface while recording:
-  - Hold `REC` to clear sequence
-  - First `REC` press switches the display to show the pitch instead of the step number (press again to exit recording)
 - Print flat notes as lowercase character (instead of denoting flatness with `b`) so that octave can always be displayed

 ### Other tweaks